-See Note 3, "Summary of Significant Accounting Policies" of the Notes to the Condensed Combined Financial Statements for a description of recent accounting standards, including the expected dates of adoption and the estimated effects on our consolidated financial statements.
+See Note 3, "Summary of Significant Accounting Policies" of the notes to the condensed consolidated financial statements for a description of recent accounting standards, including the expected dates of adoption and the estimated effects on our consolidated financial statements.

 Item 3.
 Quantitative and Qualitative Disclosures about Market Risks